What Exactly Is Data Lineage

 In practice, they’re often used interchangeably.
 But they do have subtle differences that are worth thinking about.

 Data lineage is an umbrella term, in the same way that AI is an umbrella term that encompasses “machine learning” or “deep learning.”
 It describes the entire data life cycle from start to finish.
 It includes the origins of the data, how it’s processed, and where it moves.
 It describes what happens to that data as it goes through diverse processes and transformations.
 Understanding the history of your data gives you valuable insights into your analytics pipelines, simplifies training and reproducing experiments much easier by letting you track everything back to the root of the problem.

 The word “provenance” means “the origin or earliest known history of something.”
 Data provenance in data science means a record of a data’s origins.
 As your data goes through complex transformations and workflows it’s crucial to know where it all began.
 Where did it come from?
 What database, IoT device, warehouse or web scraper gave us that data tells scientists something about the quality of that data.
 It also lets them trace back errors to their source.
 If a database owner changed fields or changed a sort in the database, it can affect the outcome of training.
 Data scientists need to find the root of those changes by working across business divisions to either roll back to an earlier state or incorporate those changes into their analysis.

-Version controlled data means precisely what you’d expect.
-We want to store the original data and all the deltas of changes to that data so we can roll backwards and forwards in time.
+Version controlled data means precisely what you’d expect: With a complete history of the original data and all the deltas of changes to that data made between then and now, we can roll datasets backwards and forwards in time.